petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 Scheduler client extensions are currently a **beta feature** in Liferay 7.4.
 The available features are temporarily limited.
 ```

-Scheduler client extensions allow you to configure jobs to execute on scheduled intervals, which you can configure with flexible Cron expressions.
-You can deploy custom code with them to run on these intervals, or to synchronize data with Liferay using [data connector client extensions](#data-connector-client-extensions) or external APIs, such as [Salesforce](https://www.salesforce.com).
+Scheduler client extensions are for creating jobs to execute on scheduled intervals, which you can configure with well-known Cron expressions.
+You can deploy code with them to run on these intervals, or to synchronize data with Liferay using [data connector client extensions](#data-connector-client-extensions) or external APIs, such as [Salesforce](https://www.salesforce.com).

 ### Data Connector Client Extensions